Peter Stone (writer): Charade and working for Universal

 "I think I've always had an appetite for a certain kind of urbane comedy", he said in a 1967 interview.
 "But I don't believe comedy in and of itself is an end."

-Stone wrote a series of films for Universal: The Secret War of Harry Frigg (1968), a World War Two comedy with Paul Newman; Jigsaw (1968), a mystery with Bradford Dillman; the film adaptation of the musical Sweet Charity (1969), directed by Bob Fosse, which was an unexpected box office flop; and what became Skin Game (1971).
+Stone wrote a series of films for Universal: The Secret War of Harry Frigg (1968), a World War Two comedy with Paul Newman (co written with Tarloff); Jigsaw (1968), a mystery with Bradford Dillman; the film adaptation of the musical Sweet Charity (1969), directed by Bob Fosse, which was an unexpected box office flop; and what ultimately became Skin Game (1971).

 1776

 Stone wrote the book for the Broadway musical 1776 (1969–72) which went for 1,217 performances.
 It won the Tony Award for Best Musical and Stone won the Drama Desk Award for Best Book.

 Stone continued to write scripts at Universal, doing work on Skin Game and writing a story about black-white relations that was ultimately never made, The Ornament.

 He did some uncredited script doctoring on the book for the stage musical Georgy (1970), which was credited to Tom Mankiewicz.
 Then he wrote another musical, Two by Two (1970–71) which starred Danny Kaye with songs by Rodgers.
 It ran for 351 performances.

-Stone was unhappy with the changes made to his script for Skin Game (1971) (eventually made by Warners), which he said were caused by James Garner wanting more screen time.
-He again used his "Pierre Marton" pseudonym saying "it was the only thing you can do in a situation like that."
+Stone was unhappy with the changes made to his script for Skin Game (1971) (eventually made by Warners), which he said were caused by James Garner, who starred and produced, changing the last third of the film, which Stone wanted to focus on co-star Louis Gosset.
+Stone again used his "Pierre Marton" pseudonym saying "it was the only thing you can do in a situation like that."

 A happier creative experience was the film of 1776 (1972) where he adapted his own book into a screenplay.
 It was a box office failure.